madprops/blog/docs/armtrak.md

 Safe Zone Penalty: Single

-Step: Random (except Single, Charge, and Skull)
+Upgrade: Random (except Single, Charge, and Skull)

 ## The Game <a name="game"></a>